-Let me tell you a story, the story of my life
+Let me share with you a story, the story of my life!

-My life story can be described as a journey towards the state of mind, which would allow me to feel fulfilled and perform at the highest level.
-Let’s see:
+My life story can be described as a journey towards myself, which would allow me to feel worthy and confident to go after my wildest dreams.

-I was thinking that if I was accepted by this people then I will feel confident.
+I was thinking that if I was accepted by these people then I will feel confident.